 St. Lawrence College

 SLC offers a diverse range of programs designed to equip students with practical skills and knowledge for today’s competitive job market, including PGWP aligned programs.
-SLC provides a supportive environment for international students, who make up just over half (55.3 percent) of the student population, offering services such as academic advising, career counseling, and wellness support.
-The college also provides merit-based scholarships to help alleviate financial pressures.
-For instance, the Academic Excellence Entrance Scholarship offers up to CAD$1,000 applied to the recipient’s student account, redeemable towards the second semester’s tuition fees.
+SLC provides a supportive environment for international students, who make up just over half (55.3 percent) of the student population, including learners from over 40 countries around the world, and offers services such as academic advising, career counselling, and wellness support.

 What Students Are Saying